Pine-Forest-Health/SWWP_Macrosystems/Project Data/SNP/README.txt

 ****File details********
 #########################

-Filter3_70perc_003.recode.recode.vcf
-This is the vcf file for the 49K SNPs across all the individuals.
-Individual names contain the string "trim" in front of them.
-For instance, ATH_4 is called trimATH_4 and mergeATH_1 is called trimmergeATH_1.

 minor012.txt
 This file contains SNP data (coded 012) along with population, individual tree ID, mean lat-long for each population and the group the individual was classified into.
 Groups are: LP, MX, US, 113, 114 & unk.
 Unknown includes LPI (which may actually be LSI).
 Some of the NAU samples will contain "merge" in front of them.
 That just means that for a specific individual I merged multiple fasta files prior to SNP calling because we had duplicates.